-The Roman’s weren’t Jesus’ main enemies; they were Pharisees and the Sadducees.
-I had mentioned them both Thursday, but tomorrow we’ll take closer look at…
+The Roman’s were not Jesus’ main enemies; they were Pharisees and the Sadducees.
+I had mentioned them both Thursday, but tomorrow we’ll take a closer look at…

 John the Baptist

 1 In those days came John the Baptist, preaching in the wilderness of Judaea,

 “John the Baptist” – Jesus cousin and His forerunner.

 “Wilderness of Judea” – an area that stretched some 20 miles from the Jerusalem-Bethlehem plateau down to the Jordan River and the Dead Sea, perhaps the same region where John lived.
 The people of Qumran (often associated with the Dead Sea Scrolls) lived in this area too.

 2 And saying, Repent ye: for the kingdom of heaven is at hand.

 3 For this is he that was spoken of by the prophet Esaias [Elijah], saying, The voice of one crying in the wilderness, Prepare ye the way of the Lord, make his paths straight.